CANNABIS-ASSISTED SOMATIC PSYCHOTHERAPY

 WHY WORK WITH CANNABIS IN THERAPY?

 Cannabis has been used for thousands of years as a sacred plant medicine, revered for its ability to expand awareness, support inner exploration, and open the heart to spiritual experience.
-While often overlooked in the modern psychedelic therapy movement, cannabis is one of the most accessible and versatile entheogens, offering a uniquely gentle yet profound pathway into altered states of consciousness.
+While often overlooked in the modern psychedelics movement, cannabis is one of the most accessible and versatile entheogens, providing a unique pathway into altered states of consciousness.

 WHO IS THIS WORK FOR?